EasyXploit/HelpBot/migrations/README.md

 ```

 > These scripts will not be executed when loading the database connection if `process.env.NODE_ENV != "production"`, so to use them in other environments, it is necessary to invoke them through CLI commands or do so with additional instructions to execute the `client.functions.db.migrate` method.

+> This script can also be used to migrate files such as `config.json`, which is not overwritten during an automatic update (so should be checked if it adapts to new versions).